Validating AU Microscopii d with Transit Timing Variations: Conclusion

 AU Mic is a young nearby system hosting a dusty disk and two transiting planets.
 AU Mic is known to be very active, which made RV and TTV observations of AU Mic system quite challenging.
 However, \citet{wittrock2022} determined that the impact of spot modulation on observed TTVs are minimal with respect to the observed TTV variability, and the effect of stellar flares had been mitigated in SPIRou \citep{martioli2020}, ESPRESSO \citep{palle2020}, TESS \citep{gilbert2022}, Spitzer \citep{wittrock2022}, and CHEOPS \citep{szabo2021, szabo2022} data and masked in the ground data due to larger transit timing uncertainties.

 We presented the validation of the new planet AU Mic d likely orbiting between planets b and c.
 We collected 50 data sets from four years of observations on AU Mic system, including 18 new observations presented herein.
 We modeled the photometric transits with \exofast and the TTVs with \exostriker.
 We determined the super-period of AU Mic b's TTVs, which we then used to estimate the orbital period of AU Mic d.
-We developed the TTV log-likelihood periodogram to explore a range of possible orbital periods for AU Mic d; through this technique, we obtained six possible solutions, which we then follow up with \exostriker's Bayesian analysis, stability test packages including \rebound \& \spock, and RV modeling.
+We modeled the high-eccentricity and low-eccentricity 2-planet configurations.
+The high-eccentricity configurations' high eccentricities (e $>$ 0.2) and very small inferred masses (K $<$ 0.07 m s$^{-1}$ are in strong disagreement with those from RV models \citep{cale2021, donati2023} and secondary eclipse search (Kevin et al. in prep).
+While this configuration does model a TTV super-period, it is clearly not dynamically settled given the apparent orbital migrations of AU Mic b and c and the extreme fluctuations in both planets' eccentricities and inclinations in the rebound simulations.
+Unlike the high-eccentricity configuration, the low-eccentricity 2-planet counterpart does not exhibit the super-period in AU Mic b's TTVs; this configuration also has both b and c being misaligned, which contradicts with transit models and observations \citep{plavchan2020, martioli2021, gilbert2022, wittrock2022}.
+Lastly, the TTV model comparisons statistically ruled out both 2-planet models.
+We then developed the TTV log-likelihood periodogram to explore a range of possible orbital periods for AU Mic d; through this technique, we obtained ten possible solutions, which we then follow up with \exostriker's Bayesian analysis, stability test packages including \rebound \& \spock, and RV modeling.